 Although this is primarily a health crisis, it is also fast becoming an economic crisis.

-Many individual businesses are struggling to keep their heads above water, as the multitude of the unforeseen knock-on effects become obvious.
+Many individual businesses are struggling to keep their heads above water, as the multitude of unforeseen knock-on effects becomes obvious.

 Footfall is down, and most people do not have the disposable income to keep spending, which has left many organizations struggling.

 Effect of COVID-19:

 Coronavirus is the topic on everybody’s mind right now.
 People are trying to find out what this pandemic will mean for their industries and business.

 Of course, for most organizations, it can only mean bad things, as business hits a downturn and profits drop sharply.
 The short term forecast for the global economy is very bleak indeed, as a potential recession looms.

 Some individual products/services are bucking the trend and experiencing growth in this period of uncertainty.
 As well as on the other side the economy has been affected as it’s facing a downfall globally.

 The conversion rate of the products and the service are unstable, providing Up-growth as well as Decline.

 But unfortunately, these are few and far between.
 For instance, according to the Digital Marketer, the spending of ads worldwide are down $20 since the beginning of the year.
 It is important to know about some key trends.